-First of all, with the summer of 2013 quickly approaching, it's time to reflect on how I got started in ham radio some 30 + years ago.
-Actually, it goes back earlier to my Elmer, Bill Still, W2GJR/VE2 (SK- RIP).
+First of all, with the beginning of 2014 upon us, it's time to reflect on how I got started in ham radio some 30 + years ago.
+Actually, it goes back earlier to my first Elmer, Bill Still, W2GJR/VE2 (SK- RIP).
 Bill was a friendly guy on my street back in Dollard des Ormeaux (DDO).
 He had a zillion antennas on his roof--yagis, loops, verticals, dishes, eggbeaters--and more.

-From those beginnings, a friendship ensued and I became Bill's helper.
-He was divorced with no kids and had lots of errands and chores to do and he gave me a few bucks to help him out.
-One day, he needed some help cleaning up the basement.
-When we went downstairs, I saw that it was filled with radios.
-I mean, it was like being in an airplane cockpit--radios wall-to-wall.
-I was just 10 years old and was instantly fascinated with the lights and dials of his Collins, Drake and Hallicrafters rigs.
-Then, while I was cleaning the floor and emptying boxes, he turned on his minty Collins 51J4 and I heard my first sounds of cw.
-I was hooked after that and did as many odd jobs for Bill just to get a listen here and there of those melodic sounds of cw.
+While I was cleaning the floor and emptying boxes, he turned on his minty Collins 51J4 and I heard my first sounds of cw.
+I was hooked after that and did as many odd jobs for Bill just to get a listen here and there to those melodic sounds of cw.
 After a few weeks, he saw that I was keenly interested in cw and began to teach me code and electronics.
 And of course, he gave me odd jobs to do-- but only after I listened to the 51J4 and read back to him what I copied from W1AW.
-I got better and better at my cw and made a few bucks here and there to get tools and supplies to make go-carts-- but none of this would have happened without him nurturing and cultivating my interest in cw and electronics.
-None of this would have happened without his patience, encouragement and support.
-Nada.
-Zip.
-Zilch.
-Bubkas.
+I got better and better at my cw and made a few bucks here and there to get tools and supplies to make go-karts-- but none of this would have happened without him nurturing, encouraging, and cultivating my interest in cw and electronics.
+None of this would have happened without his patience, understanding, sensitivity, encouragement and support.
+Nada, zip. zilch and squat.

-And I am very lucky to have an Elmer who is alive and kicking, my dear friend, Don, ve3rm.
+I am very lucky to have an Elmer who is alive and kicking, my dear friend, Don, ve3rm.
 He lives just across the border in Ontario on a lovely spread out in the country with no pesky neighbours nearby.
 He has some nice antennas out back and a classic oldie but goodie, an Alpha 87A.
-Don taught me electronics at what was Westhill High School in the evenings as part of the Montreal Amateur Radio Club's ham radio classes.
-Together with Ron, ve2kw (RIP) who taught me cw, I was able to get my first ticket then my advanced soon after.
+Don taught me electronics at what was then Westhill High School in the evenings as part of the Montreal Amateur Radio Club's ham radio classes.
+Together with Ron, ve2kw (SK-RIP) who taught me cw, I was able to get my first ticket then my advanced soon after.
 I was also a member of the West Island Club and some guys in the Club lent rigs to new hams, so I was able to get a rig and get on hf quickly.
 My first rig was a Heahkit or Griefkit, dx-60/hr-10b and then advanced to hw-100.
 I had several paper routes at the time to earn some bux.
 After several months of saving (my Dad didn't believe in allowances!), I got a Heathkit sb-300/400 combo then a sb-303/401.
 My first commercially made rig that I bought was a Yaesu ft-101ex, which was barebones, no options.
 After trying that I waited until one of the Clubs had a deal with Radiowarehouse in Texas at the time and we kids were able to get a new ts-520s for a decent price.
 That was 6 months of savings from 3 paper routes!
 That was my greatest rig for several years!
 Then I upgraded to the ts-530s, when the warc bands became assigned to hams.

 Don remains a dear friend and a constant inspiration and a pure joy to visit--I try to visit as much as I can.
 He has a lovely Calico cat that jumps up on the desk near the computer when he wants food or to be stroked on his silky smooth coat.
 This kitty opens doors with his paws!
 He even goes out in the rain or snow!
 Most cats dread rain or snow and avoid them.
 He is certainly a different cat from others, much smarter and curious and always thinking about the world outside.
 He is very unique.
 What do they say about cats and their owners?
 That they often have similar character traits of their owners.

 I do qsl dierct and thru the buro for ve2xb/w1, V31xb, ve2xb/VY0, VY0BRR, J79XB, VP2MXB, and recently active as FP/ve2xb.
 Just send a self addressed envelope with CDN stamps or 2 IRCs or 2 greenbacks.
 I am NOT qsl mgr for any other calls!!!
 Planning a trip to 8Q7 and 7Q7 soon.
 Thanks a lot/Merci bien/Taima/Gracias.